gavinksong/cs162-group/doc/project1.md

 When a thread calls `timer_sleep()`, it should calculate the time (in ticks since the OS booted) of when it should be woken up, and store this value in `alarm_time`.
 Then, it should acquire `sleepers_lock`, and use `list_insert_ordered()` to insert the current thread into the appropriate place in `sleepers`.
 Finally, it should call `thread_block()`.

-The `timer_interrupt()` handler should disable interrupts and then check whether `sleepers_lock` is currently being held.
+The `timer_interrupt()` handler should check whether `sleepers_lock` is currently being held.
 If not, it should pop any threads off of `sleepers` that need to be unblocked and unblock them.
-Then, it should re-enable interrupts.

 ### Synchronization

 We added `sleepers_lock` because if a timer interrupt occurs while a thread is traversing `sleepers`, it may pop several elements off the list and leave the thread with invalid pointers.
+On the other hand, `timer_interrupt()` itself runs in an external interrupt context, so while it will check whether the lock is held, it does not need to acquire the lock.

 Since any thread that adds itself to `sleepers` blocks itself immediately afterward, it cannot exit and be deallocated.
 Furthermore, it should be removed from the ready list and cannot be blocked for any other reason, which is why we can safely add it to the `sleepers` list and then wake it up later.